In the beginning...

 PowerBook Duo 2300c

 This computer was known as the FrankenPuter because of the many other Duos that were sacrificed to keep it alive.
 It has finally gone to a better place.
 I always wanted to get BeOS (not the Be of old, but here's hoping!) on that beast but never did.
-That was my writing machine.
-Many a long, sleepless night was endured by ranting out my demons on that machine.
+That was my writing computer.
+Many a long, sleepless night was endured by ranting out my demons on that computer.

 iMac 233 (512 MB of RAM) running GNU/Linux Debian Woody 1.0.x (testing) PowerPC